cjdbarlow/Part-One/anticonvulsantsmoa.md

 Anticonvulsants work via a number of different mechanisms:

 ##Sodium Channel Blockers
+Sodium channel blockers:
-These drugs stabilise the inactive state of the channel, preventing return to the active state which prevents generation of further action potentials.
-This prevents post-tetanic potentiation and limits the development of seizure activity.
-These drugs may also have Class I antiarrhythmic properties, as a consequence of their Na<sup>+</sup> blocking effect.
+* Stabilise the inactive state of the channel, preventing return to the active state and prevent generation of further action potentials

-Sodium channel blockers include:
+This halts post-tetanic potentiation and limits the development of seizure activity.
+* May also have Class I antiarrhythmic properties
+Due to Na<sup>+</sup> blocking effects.
+* Include:
     * Phenytoin
     * Carbamazepine
-* Lamotrigine.
+    * Lamotrigine

 ##GABA Mediators
 GABA is the key inhibitory neurotransmitter in the CNS.
-GABA mediators work in some way to increase the effect of GABA, either as direct GABA-receptor agonists (benzodiazepines and phenobarbital), GABA reuptake inhibition (Tiagabine), or as GABA transaminase inhibitors (vigabatrin).

-Sodium Valproate may increase GABA synthesis.
+GABA mediators:
+* Enhance the effect of GABA
+Multiple potential mechanisms:
+    *  Direct GABA-receptor agonists
+    e.g. Benzodiazepines and phenobarbital.
+    * Positive allosteric modulation
+    e.g. Propofol and thiopentone.
+    * GABA reuptake inhibition
+    e.g. Tiagabine.
+    * GABA transaminase inhibition
+    e.g. Vigabatrin.
+    * Increase GABA synthesis
+    e.g. Sodium Valproate.

 ##Glutamate Blockers
 Glutamate is an important CNS excitatory neurotransmitter.
+Glutamate antagonists:
-Glutamate antagonists have little use in practice due to the side effect profile, which includes psychosis and hallucinations.
-Glutamate blockers include topiramate.
+* Are generally avoided due to their side effect profile, which includes psychosis and hallucinations
+* Include topiramate

 ##Other Agents
+Gabapentin and pregabalin:
-Ironically gabapentin and pregabalin do not appear to mediate GABA, but they do have anticonvulsant properties via their inhibition of excitatory α<sub>2</sub>δ voltage-gated calcium channels in the CNS.
+* Do not appear to mediate GABA
+* Inhibit of excitatory α<sub>2</sub>δ voltage-gated calcium channels in the CNS
+This gives them anticonvulsant properties.

 ---